Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Related Work

 \section{Related Work}

-\textbf{Articulated 3D Representations.} The traditional approach for modeling pose-controllable representations of articulated objects is by skinned mesh~\cite{jacobson2014skinning,james2005skinning,lewis2000pose}, where each vertex of the mesh is deformed according to the skeletal pose.
+\textbf{Articulated 3D Representations.} The traditional approach for modeling pose-controllable 3D representations of articulated objects is by skinned mesh~\cite{jacobson2014skinning,james2005skinning,lewis2000pose}, where each vertex of the mesh is deformed according to the skeletal pose.
 Several parametric skinned mesh models have been developed specifically for humans and animals~\cite{loper2015smpl,hesse2019learning,pavlakos2019expressive,osman2020star,zuffi20173d}.
 For humans, the skinned multi-person linear model (SMPL)~\cite{loper2015smpl} is commonly used.
 However, these representations can only handle tight surfaces with no clothing and cannot handle non-rigid or topology-changing objects such as clothing or hair.
-Recently, implicit 3D shape representations have achieved state-of-the-art performance in pose-conditional shape reconstruction.
-These methods learn neural occupancy/indicator functions~\cite{chen2019learning,mescheder2019occupancy} or signed distance functions~\cite{park2019deepsdf} of articulated objects.
-These methods include parts-based~\cite{deng2020nasa,bozic2021neural} and skinning-based methods~\cite{tiwari2021neural,chen2021snarf}.
-However, all of these models require ground truth 3D pose and/or shape of objects for training.
+Some work alleviates the problem by deforming the mesh surface or using a detailed 3D body scan~\cite{alldieck2018detailed,habermann2021real}.
+Recently, implicit 3D shape representations have achieved state-of-the-art performance in pose-conditioned shape reconstruction.
+These methods learn neural occupancy/indicator functions~\cite{chen2019learning,mescheder2019occupancy} or signed distance functions~\cite{park2019deepsdf} of articulated objects~\cite{deng2020nasa,bozic2021neural,tiwari2021neural,chen2021snarf}.
+Photorealistic rendering of articulated objects, especially for humans, is also achieved with 3D implicit representations~\cite{peng2021animatable,noguchi2021neural,su2021nerf,alldieck2021imghum,xu2021hnerf,liu2021neural}.
+However, all these models require ground truth 3D pose and/or object shape for training.
 Very recently, methods have been proposed to reproduce the 3D shape and motion of objects from video data without using 3D shape and pose annotation~\cite{yang2021viser,yang2021banmo,noguchi2021watch}.
 However, they either do not allow free control of poses or are limited to optimizing for a single object.
-An SMPL mesh-based generative model~\cite{grigorev2021stylepeople} can learn a pose controllable generative model for humans.
-However, the rendering process is completely in 2D, and thus it is not geometry-aware.
+An SMPL mesh-based generative model~\cite{grigorev2021stylepeople} and image-to-image translation methods~\cite{esser2018variational,shysheya2019textured,chan2019everybody,liu2020NeuralHumanRendering} can learn pose controllable image synthesis models for humans.
+However, the rendering process is completely in 2D and thus is not geometry-aware.